1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

 Whatever SQL is generated will need to be executed to force stop *all* the running jobs.

-This will leave the stats for the tables being analysed in an "unknown" state.
-It appears that the first thing Oracle does when analysing a table, is to delete the current stats.
-This is probably not an ideal situation to be in, so aborting stats gathering jobs should be considered an action of last resort.
+This will leave the statistics for the tables being analysed in an "unknown" state.
+It appears that the first thing Oracle does when analysing a table, is to delete the current statistics.
+This is probably not an ideal situation to be in, so aborting statistics gathering jobs should be considered an action of last resort.

 After Aborting
 --------------

-Regardless of which abort method you use, you will need to update the logging table with details of the abort.
+After aborting a scheduled job, you will need to update the logging table with details of the abort.
 Every object that gets analysed has a start time, end time and error message columns in the logging table.
 If the job is aborted, there is no error message and no end time.

 Run the following script to add an error message: